JosieOnGit/Luniks/Stories/Misc/Questionnaire for Maria Limáida.md

 ### Have you ever drank underage?
 **Come on, you're asking a Sirálian woman?
 First sip of wine when I had 14, courtesy of my eldest uncle's own winery.**
 ### First thing you do when you wake up?
+**I toss and I turn and I snooze for another few minutes.
+I'm more of a night owl than an early bird, and I *really* struggle waking up during mornings.**
 ### Would you consider yourself popular?
 ### How do you like your tea/coffee?
 **I rarely drink tea, but when I do, I love oolong and black teas with a little hint of sugar!
 The polar opposite is my coffee preferences, I tend to drink it black without any additives, and if I really need to focus, I can easily go through several shots of espresso.**